TedHusted/awake/awake.md/awake.md

 “Right?
 As if inter-agency relationships ever work out.”

+“It’s not like we don’t already see each other in the pub three times a week.”

+Carla nods.
+After a pause, Noah continues.
 “But I am glad we connected.
 I was going to call you anyway.
 I need your help with that Pulse thing.”

 “Pulse again.
 What’s up?”